Wickremesinghe becomes interim Sri Lankan president

 The demonstrators initially vowed to stay until a new government was in place, but they shifted tactics Thursday, apparently concerned that an escalation in violence could undermine their message following clashes outside the Parliament that left dozens injured.

-Closing the gate to the presidential palace after the crowds cleared out was bittersweet, said Visaka Jayaweer, a performing artist.
+Protester Mirak Raheem noted that the lack of violence was important, though their work was far from over.

-“Taking over his residence was a great moment.
-It showed just how much we wanted him to step down.
-But it is also a great relief” to leave, she said.
-“We were worried if people would act out — many were angry to see the luxury he had been living in when they were outside, struggling to buy milk for their children.”
+“This is really something amazing, the fact that it happened on the back of largely peaceful protest,” Raheem said.
+“But obviously this is just a beginning, that there is a longer journey in terms of the kind of work that has to be done, not just to rebuild the economy but to create public confidence in this political system.”

 Rajapaksa and his wife slipped away in the night aboard a military plane early Wednesday.
 On Thursday, he went to Singapore, according to the city-state’s Foreign Ministry.
-It said he had not requested asylum.
+It said he had not requested asylum and it was unclear if he would stay or move on.
+He previously has obtained medical services there, including undergoing heart surgery.

 Since Sri Lankan presidents are protected from arrest while in power, Rajapaksa likely wanted to leave while he still had constitutional immunity and access to the plane.